Regulations and procedures

-A committee does not have the authority to bind the Board, in relation to any matter concerning the operation of the school which requires a decision to be made before a meeting of the Board can reasonably be arranged.
+- Any committee established by the Board, including the Executive Committee, are advisory committees to the Board.
+A committee does not have the authority to bind the Board, except the Executive Committee in relation to any matter concerning the operation of the school which requires a decision to be made before a meeting of the Board can reasonably be arranged.

 The Chairman of the Board